slatedocs/slate/source/includes/administration/_commitments.md

 }
 ```

 Optional Query Parameters | &nbsp;
 --- | ---
-`organization_id`<br/>*UUID* | The id of the organization that owns the commitment.
+`organization_id`<br/>*UUID* | The id of the organization that is associated to the commitment.
 If not provided, will default to the calling user's organization.
 `from`<br/>*string* | Used as part of a date range query.
 Denotes the inclusive start date in the format YYYY-MM-DD.
 Cannot be after `to`.
 `to`<br/>*string* | Used as part of a date range query.
 Denotes the exclusive end date in the format YYYY-MM-DD.
 Cannot be before `from`.